-If you decide to rent out your property, you must declare your rental income.
+If and when you decide to let your property, you must declare your rental income.
 The taxation depends on the type of rental: empty or furnished.

 If you rent out your apartment without any furniture, your rental income is to be declared with your other income in the “property income” category.

 If your gross rental income is less than €15,000 a year, you will depend on the so-called “land tenure” regime.
 In this case, you get an automatic 30% flat abatement.
 Your property income is added to your other revenues for the purpose of income tax and social security contributions, without any additional declarations to be made.